lemontron/poon-router/README.md

 ## npm install _poon-router_

 This is the most golfed router ever made, and it's no slouch!
-Focus Router is used across all my companies (one with multi-million dollar revenue, another with over >1M in seed funding).
-Focus Router's goal is to be opinionated, thorough, and handy enough to be the #1 React Router.
+Poon Router is used across all my companies (one with multi-million dollar revenue, another with over >1M in seed funding).
+Poon Router's goal is to be opinionated, thorough, and handy enough to be the #1 React Router.

 ## Example

-React app with a Home Page route, demonstrating the savage poon of Focus Router.
+React app with a Home Page route, demonstrating the savage poon of Poon Router.

 ```javascript
 import React from 'react';